chrislutsko/chrislutsko.github.io/_pages/about.md

-For a non-technical introduction to one aspect of my work, see [this article](https://www.scientificamerican.com/article/these-numbers-look-random-but-arent-mathematicians-prove/) n Scientific American which I wrote.
+For a non-technical introduction to one aspect of my work, see [this article](https://www.scientificamerican.com/article/these-numbers-look-random-but-arent-mathematicians-prove/) in Scientific American which I wrote.